Government of Bulgaria: Overview

 The Council of Ministers office is in central Sofia and is part of the Largo architectural ensemble.

 Structure of the Cabinet

-On August 2, 2022, President Rumen Radev appointed an interim Government.
-The composition of the Government is as follows:
+The Zhelyazkov Government is the 105th and current cabinet of Bulgaria.
+It was approved by the parliament of Bulgaria on 16 January 2025.
+The cabinet is a minority coalition government with ministers nominated from GERB, BSP-UL and ITN.